Tropical cyclones in 1995: January

 January was an inactive month, featuring only 6 systems of which 5 attained gale-force winds and were named.
 Bentha stayed mostly out to sea, bringing rainfall and winds to the Mascarene Islands.
-Celeno was a rare tropical cyclone that formed in the Mediterranean Sea, making landfall on Libya.
+Celeno was a rare tropical cyclone that formed in the Mediterranean Sea, making landfall in Libya.
 Dorina was the strongest storm of the month, peaking as an intense tropical cyclone.
 Fodah affected the landmasses surrounding the Mozambique Channel and Gail produced heavy gusts in the Mascarene Islands.
 Only 1 storm, 01W, was not part of the 1994–95 South-West Indian Ocean cyclone season.

 February

 February was an extremely inactive month, featuring only 3 systems of which all 3 were named by their respective Regional Specialized Meteorological Centres.
 Heida, the first storm of the month, stayed out to sea, affecting no landmasses.
 Bobby became the strongest storm of the month, making landfall near Onslow on February 25, causing $8.5 million in damages and killing 8 people as a result.
 Ingrid was also a relatively strong storm, causing wind gusts over the Mascarene Islands.